DatabaseGroup/tree-similarity/README.md

 See [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)

-Exceptions to this aforementioned style guide:
+Exceptions to the Google C++ Style Guide:
 ==============================================

 * We declare AND define all functions in the `.h` files.
 This decision was made